OuOLeaf/Test-Equalization/README.md

 ## 🔍 4.
 Search Table

-This component is designed for conducting real-time searches with a specific focus:
+Designed for conducting real-time searches with a specific focus:

 - **Ability Level Specification**: Users can specify an ability level as a search parameter.
-- **Targeted Results**: The search focuses on the count of correctly answered questions associated with the specified ability level.
+- **Targeted Results**: The search predicted the count of correctly answered questions associated with the specified ability level.

 <div align="center">